Shirley Raines' Caused Of Death At 58 Revealed

 Or copy link

-Shirley Raines, the founder and CEO of Beauty 2 The Streetz, a non-profit that provides beauty and hygiene services to people in need living in Los Angeles and Nevada, has died at age 58, TMZ has confirmed.
+The cause of death for Shirley Raines, the founder and CEO of Beauty 2 The Streetz, a non-profit that provides food and drinks, in addition to beauty and hygiene services, to people in need living in Nevada and the Skid Row area of Downtown Los Angeles, has been revealed.

 Love MadameNoire?
 Get more!
 Join the MadameNoire Newsletter